-Albanian cuisine is rich in Mediterranean ingredients such as olive oil, tomatoes and pimentos, although garlic is not widely used.
+Albanian cuisine is rich in Mediterranean ingredients such as olive oil, tomatoes and pimentos.
 Lamb, as you would expect in a mountainous country, is excellent, as is fish from Albania’s rivers, seas and lakes.
 Those who like offal will welcome the chance to try dishes that changing consumer tastes have all but eliminated from northern European menus.

 Fruit and vegetables in Albania are delicious.
 The tomatoes taste of tomato, the watermelons remind you of something other than water, and the citrus fruit is tangy and refreshing.
 Aubergines, courgettes, green beans and okra figure prominently in summer, with cabbages, carrots and potatoes taking over in winter.
 It is a frequent boast in restaurants that all the food is organic (bio), but there is no system in Albania yet for certifying organic produce.